stefanocoretta/phd-dissertation/docs/05_2019-wavegram.md

 The wavegrams of vowels followed by voiceless stops also suggest an effect of language (the GAM terms with a by-language factor return *p*-values less than 0.001).
 The change in activity before voiceless stops is initiated earlier in Italian (at around 65% into the vowel) than in Polish (at about 80%).
-The approximate time of the change onset is represented by the vertical dashed lines in \@ref(fig:surface).
+The approximate time of the change onset is represented by the vertical dashed lines in Figure \@ref(fig:surface).
 On the other hand, activity in vowels followed by voiced stops is similar in the two languages.

 The observed greater increase in glottal opening during the production of vowels followed by voiceless stops in Italian is compatible with the reported presence of pre-aspiration (breathy or voiceless) in Italian geminate stops [@ni-chasaide1993; @stevens2004a; @stevens2004; @stevens2010; @stevens2010b; @stevens2014a].